simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

 Nothing happens until you attempt to read data from the table.
 You can track progress by using tail -f or less to view the log and bad files.

 <h2>Create A Table, Physically Load Data Into Oracle</h2>
+Now we're going to create a real table in the Oracle database and copy the data in from the external file via the external table definition.
-Create a physical table in the Oracle database using the "...as select" SQL syntax:
+We can create a physical table in the Oracle database using the "...as select" SQL syntax e.g.:
 <pre lang="sql">
 SQL> create table crimes as select * from xternal_crime_data;
 </pre>

+We now have the data in the crimes tables.

 Let's put a primary key and index on that table:
 <pre lang="sql">